 Injective, Surjective and Bijective

-"Injective, Surjective and Bijective" tell you about how a function behaves.
+"Injective, Surjective and Bijective" tells us about how a function behaves.

 A function is a way of matching the members of a set "A" to a set "B":